-The Mercantile Navy List (MNL) was published annually from 1849 to 1977 and, from 1857, provides a complete list of all British registered vessels afloat at that time, with their official number and port of registry.
+MNL shows the ships' official numbers and port of registry.
 Apart from the early editions, the lists also show brief details of the vessels and their owners.
-For more details of MNL, see here: Mercantile Navy List
+For more details of MNL, please see here: Mercantile Navy List

 The CLIP image viewer accesses images from several sources, so you can browse through one edition of MNL, move to a different section (sail, steam or motor), change to another year, or change the name of the vessel to search for.
 You can search for the entries for a particular ship, and browse through page-by-page.
 For editions after 1870, MNL was divided into two sections - steam and sail and, from 1921 onwards, a section for motor vessels was added.

-There are more details about using the viewer in a help file on the image display page.
+There are more details about using the viewer in an additional notes file on that page.